GE2025: Ong Ye Kung unveils Sembawang GRC slate including new faces Ng Shi Xuan and Gabriel Lam

 The video featured Mr Ong along with two PAP new faces: Mr Ng Shi Xuan and Mr Gabriel Lam.

-It also featured Ms Mariam Jaafar and Mr Vikram Nair, who were part of the PAP team led by Mr Ong that won Sembawang GRC in 2020.
+It also included Ms Mariam Jaafar and Mr Vikram Nair, who were part of the PAP team led by Mr Ong that won Sembawang GRC in 2020.

 The one-minute video was uploaded with the caption "5 individuals, 1 team.
 A Sembawang for Everyone", and ended off with a group shot of the five individuals wearing white.